 Why Am I Singing Flat?

-What does it mean to sing on pitch?
+What does it mean to sing on pitch and avoid flat singing, for example?
 The answer is not quite as obvious as you might think!

-The most common reason a vocalist can’t sing on pitch has to do with what the vocal folds (cords) are doing, rather than the ear.
+The most common reason a vocalist can’t sing on pitch and produces a flat voice tone has to do with what the vocal folds (cords) are doing, rather than the ear.

 If you’re wondering how to sing on key consistently, know that hitting exactly the right notes is a quite complex task for the vocal cords.

 Try this at home: